samonzeweb/rust-cross-compilation/README.md

 The build if done with Docker as it's the best way to experiment in a clean (isolated) way.
 The targets are Windows (AMD64) and Linux (multiple architectures, GNU ABI).

+The build is tested on AMD64 and ARMv8 architectures.
+Both build all targets.

-Only platforms/architectures I can check are presents.
+Not all possible targets are presents, only ones I can validate are presents.

 The Rust code is the default one created by `cargo new`, it prints `Hello, world!`.